-Guidance on Peer on Peer Abuse
+Guidance on Child on Child Abuse

 All staff should recognise that children are capable of abusing their peers.
-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
 This is most likely to include, but may not be limited to: